Travelling from the U.S.

 No airlines fly directly from Australia to Lisbon.
 The following carriers offer connecting flights between various cities in Australia and Portugal’s capital:

 Travelling from the UK

 If you are living in the United Kingdom and are organizing a trip to Lisbon, there are numerous low-cost carriers from various parts of the country to Portugal’s capital.
 A flight from London to Lisbon takes two hours and a half.

 - Easyjet: flies to Lisbon from Bristol, Edinburgh, Liverpool, London Gatwick and London Luton.
 Return flights can cost £ 70 (US$ 87.50) or less.

 - British Airways: flies from London Heathrow and in just two and a half hours, you’re in Lisbon.
 Flights cost a minimum of £ 50 (US$ 62.50).

 - Ryanair: flies from London STN, Manchester, Glasgow.
 Return flights can cost £60 or less.

 If you are landing in Lisbon Airport, check out our article on the best ways to get from the Airport to the city centre:

 If you're exploring the Iberian Peninsula by car, we recommend you use Google Maps.
 Both Portugal and Spain have good highways, making it easy to get around.

-If you are planning to travel around Portugal, the train is an option to bear in mind.
-Journeys between Porto and Lisbon take 3 hours.
+If you plan to travel around Portugal, you might want to think of travelling by train.
+A journey between Porto and Lisbon takes 3 hours.